SpasinaSpasova/-MoneyManager/README.md

 ![This is a login and register image](https://github.com/SpasinaSpasova/MoneyManager/blob/main/Screenshots/login_register.png)

-After successful login, the user is redirected to the statistic board.
+After successful login, the user is redirected to the statistic board which is updated after every action like add, delete, edit and so on.

 ![This is a statistic board image](https://github.com/SpasinaSpasova/MoneyManager/blob/main/Screenshots/user_dashboard.png)